-Join community leaders on a one-of-a-kind mission highlighting developments in Israel towards more sustainable food production, healthy living, and social justice.
+Join Rabbi David Ingber, Founder of Romemu, and Nigel Savage, Founder of Hazon and Romemu Board Member, on a one-of-a-kind mission highlighting Israeli developments in sustainable food production, spirituality, healthy living, and social justice.

-- Understanding how these global innovators are driving change in response to food, climate, and political insecurity will serve as inspiration for our collective role in supporting sustainability both in Israel and at home.
+- Gain knowledge and understanding of how these global innovators are driving change in response to religion, food, climate, and political insecurity, and get inspired to learn about our collective role in supporting sustainability both in Israel and at home.

 The tour itinerary may include these highlights: